Rob217/Python-cheat-sheet/README.md

 # Python-cheat-sheet

-A series of useful Python commands and recipes.
+A collection of Python recipes and commands that I have found useful and want to remember.

-I will continually add more items as I find them.